Angel Falls is the most impressive waterfall we’ve ever seen.

 El Sapo waterfall

 Our canoe was jumping wildly on the big waves made by the waterfall.
 But our guide led us as close as possible to get sprayed by them.
 The hot day was getting more bearable when we got off the canoe and walked behind the waterfalls.
-We had so much fun I forgot to count all the waterfalls – I think there was 5 of them.
+We had so much fun that I forgot to count all the waterfalls – I think there were 5.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world